 Would this maybe be a way to make such clients less dependent on the different server implementations.

 Another point: SHOULD this be always the same between requests?
 Because I know it is Geoserver they are using, and they are also very picky on standards, so IF standards declare that the (f)id's should stay the same, I'm pretty sure they will try to make it that way :-)

-#3 Updated by Even Rouault almost 3 years ago
+#3 Updated by Even Rouault over 6 years ago

 Computing a MD5 is completely doable and actually currently implemented in the case where you do a SELECT DISTINCT.
 It is done on all selected fields (attributes+geometry).
 But I'm not completely sure it is a good idea to do it in the general case as you could potentially have different features with same values (for non spatial tables).

 The WFS standards require a FID to remain constant over time, otherwise requests that work on feature ids will not work, WFS-T either, etc...